 Youth Hostel Dublin, Ireland: Generator Hostel

 While in Dublin, I stayed at the Generator Hostel.
 This place was a real treat!
 I’d give it an A-, only because the wifi was limited in the rooms, and I could hear the music from downstairs late at night.
 Not so bad that it disrupted my sleep, but I noticed it.
 The beds were comfy, security was top-notch, and it was in a prime location in Dublin’s city center!
 All the things you should look for when picking a hostel.
 The breakfast wasn’t much to write home about, but there’s a grocery store right across the way.
 As well as a few cafes so you’re not short on options for food.

 I booked a bed in the female suite at the Generator Hostel and met some amazing ladies there.
 Some were backpacking through Ireland, some just on a solo trip like myself.
 We wound up becoming a band of travelers, which made the trip even better!
 Not that I can, or the hostel, guarantee that you’ll get along as swimmingly as I did with my hostel mates, but there’s always a chance.
+I can even help you with some tips to make friends when traveling solo!
 Tip, the Brazen Head is an excellent place to eat nearby!
 Good food and cheap!